 Can You Use Amazon Affiliate Links on Pinterest?

-The answer is conflicting, but as per my discussion with Amazon Customer Rep, you can use Amazon Associates affiliate links on Pinterest provided that you follow their terms and conditions.
+The answer is conflicting, but as per my discussion with Amazon Customer Rep, you can use Amazon Associates affiliate links on Pinterest provided that you follow their terms and conditions as well as Pinterest’s.

-4. Do not use link shorteners, use the link provided by Amazon’s Site Stripe
+- Do not use link shorteners.
+Only use the link provided by Amazon’s Site Stripe

 Just to be on the safe side, please email Amazon to confirm for yourself!